hvpham-yorku/gourmet_guide-group_15/doc/sprint2/README.md

 MongoDB

-Running the following command will make MongoDB available at `mongodb://localhost:27017/`
+Running the `mongod.exe` will make MongoDB available to connect to, you can run the `.exe` through the following command

 ```bash
 path/to/mongod.exe